Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/A. Digital Analysis.md

 | visits_percentage |
 |------------------------|
 | 49.86 |

+#### Analysis of Percentage of Visits with Purchase Events

+1. **Insights**:

+   - Purchase Rate: Approximately 49.86% of visits result in a purchase event, indicating a moderate conversion rate.
+   - Conversion Performance: Understanding the proportion of visits that lead to purchases provides insights into the effectiveness of the website in driving sales.
+   - Potential Growth Opportunities: Identifying areas for improvement in the conversion funnel to increase the purchase rate and enhance overall revenue generation.

 ### 6. What is the percentage of visits which view the checkout page but do not have a purchase event?